V-NYI #12 coming this summer! June 24-July 10, 2026

 NYI believes that traditional academic boundaries inadvertently prevent young intellectuals from engaging with many important areas of modern inquiry which do not fall neatly into disciplinary frames, including the cognitive sciences, which study the workings of the human mind, and critical cultural studies, which concentrate on comparative aspects of human societies.
 NYI is proud to have gathered an international group of faculty who are not only specialists in their fields, but also have experience working in intercultural environments.

 NYI was held in St. Petersburg every summer from 2003-2019.
-In 2020, NYI move to the Virtual Sky, as V-NYI.
+In 2020, NYI moved to the Virtual Sky, as V-NYI.
 247 students in 43 countries participated live, via Zoom.
-In January, 2021, V-NYI held its first ever Winter Session, Jan.
-18-29, 2021 with 243 students in 46 countries.
+In January, 2021, V-NYI held its first ever Winter Session, January 18-29, 2021, with 243 students in 46 countries.
 V-NYI #3 was held July 16-30, 2021.
 The third virtual institute welcomed 236 students in 41 countries.
-V-NYI #4 was held Jan 10-21, 2022 and reached 196 students in 36 countries.
-V-NYI #5, free for all partiicants in solidarity with victims of war, was held June 30-July 15, 2022 with 343 students in 54 countries.
-V-NYI #6 was held Jan.
-15-29, 2023 with 230 students in 48 countries.
-V-NYI #7 was held June 29-July 14, 2023 with 180 students in 45 countries.
-V-NYI #8 was held Jan.
-12-23, 2024 with 286 students in 49 countries.
+V-NYI #4 was held January 10-21, 2022 and reached 196 students in 36 countries.
+V-NYI #5, free for all participants in solidarity with victims of war, was held June 30-July 15, 2022, with 343 students in 54 countries.
+V-NYI #6 was held January 15-29, 2023, with 230 students in 48 countries.
+V-NYI #7 was held June 29-July 14, 2023, with 180 students in 45 countries.
+V-NYI #8 was held January 12-23, 2024, with 286 students in 49 countries.
+V-NYI #9 was held June 27-July 12, 2024, with 315 students in 50 countries.
+V-NYI #10 was held July 10-25, 2025 and gathered a record 518 students from 72 countries.

 Constellations